denialromeo/danielmoore.us/about.md

         <li>Insider trading is rampant.
 Never buy individual stocks.
 Only index funds like <a href="https://investor.vanguard.com/investment-products/etfs/profile/voo#overview">VOO</a>.</li>
         <li>Work out if it's a bull market or a bear market.
 In a bull market, dollar-cost average into VOO.
 In a bear market (like present), cash out and buy <a href="https://invest.ameritrade.com/grid/p/site#r=jPage/https://valubond.ameritrade.com/Dotnet/PrivateOffers/T-Auction.aspx?c_name=invest_VENDOR">T-Bills</a> for a <a href="https://home.treasury.gov/resource-center/data-chart-center/interest-rates/TextView?type=daily_treasury_bill_rates&field_tdr_date_value_month=202301#views-exposed-form-dfu-tool-page-dfu-page">4-5%</a> return over a year.</li>
         <li>Never go counter-trend.
 Only invest sincerely in bull markets.
 Only T-Bills in bear markets.
 Remember, you make money by buying into uptrends and avoiding drawdowns.</li>
-        <li>Everything is temporary.
-Companies, careers, cultures, currencies, countries.
-Do not become overly invested in anything.
-Be able to cut and run at a moment's notice.</li>
         <li>"There is timing in the Way of the merchant, in the rise and fall of capital.
 All things entail rising &nbsp;and falling timing.
 You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></li>
     </ul>
     <p>More bull market rules &ndash;</p>